HL7/smart-web-messaging/README.md

 ### `qa.html`
 The publisher produces an html page containing publication warnings and errors.
 View it here: <https://build.fhir.org/ig/HL7/smart-web-messaging/qa.html>

+### `builds.html`
+You can view all the auto published builds here: <https://fhir.github.io/auto-ig-builder/builds.html>.

 # Making Changes
 To update the published IG, it is recommended that you test it locally before pushing changes back to the repo.